You click around the web every day and cookies follow you everywhere.

 First-party data is becoming king.
 Companies now focus on information users give them directly.
 Email signups.
 Account registrations.
 Purchase history.

 Contextual advertising is making a comeback.
-Instead of tracking you, ads match the content you’re reading right now.
-Reading about hiking boots?
+Instead of tracking you across the web, ads match whatever you’re reading in that moment.
+Scrolling through an article about hiking boots?
 You’ll see outdoor gear ads.
-(Kind of like how magazines worked before the internet.)
+It’s basically how magazines worked before the internet, except digital.

 A developer I spoke with from scookietech said it best: “We’re going back to basics, but with better technology.”